tsrandrei/tailored/README.md

 It use a Sqlite3 DB for easy set up.

 ### Nice to have || TODO :
- - Create a Button in the view to import data from the view
+ - Create a Button in the view to import data
  - Tests